top of page

 Marble Falls Auto Center

-If your vehicle suddenly feels sluggish, struggles to accelerate, or loses power while cruising, you're probably asking: why is my car losing power while driving?
-Loss of power is a serious safety concern and often signals deeper problems in your engine, fuel system, or transmission.
+If your vehicle suddenly feels sluggish, struggles to accelerate, or loses power while cruising, you're probably asking: Why is my car losing power while driving?
+Loss of power is a serious safety concern and often signals more significant problems in your engine, fuel system, or transmission.

 In this blog, we’ll cover the most common causes of power loss while driving and how Marble Falls Auto Center can diagnose and fix the issue quickly.